ma-compbio/Weaver/README.rst

 * Output:
     * TARGET: File containing haplotype level coverage of different regions

+The tile size argument must be set by trial and error, so that the ``TARGETi`` file is properly populated.
+The argument varies from sample to sample, but the usual range is from 500 to 5000, with 1000 being common for TCGA samples.
 Once this is obtained, we use the following command to obtain the haplotype level coverage.
 ::

     $BIN/solo_ploidy TARGET 2